slint-ui/slint/docs/langref/src/concepts/layouting.md

 # Positioning and Layout of Elements

 All visual elements are shown in a window.
 The `x` and `y` properties store the elements coordinates relative to their parent element.
-You calculate the absolute position of an element in a window by adding the parent's position to the element's position.
-If the parent has a grandparent element, then that one is added as well.
+Slint determines the absolute position of an element by adding the parent's position to the element's position.
+If the parent has a parent element itself, then that one is added as well.
 This calculation continues until the top-level element is reached.